 If you did not receive an e-mail with a number or you lost it, please contact us.

 - Step 4: Develop a Plan

 This can be the most challenging step.
 Things you should consider: Who do I want to live with?, How many people do I want to live with?, Where are we looking to live?

 When it comes to size of room and specific buildings, it is important to have multiple options.
 If you come to Room Selection with one thing in mind, you are setting yourself up to be disappointed.
+Always have a back up plan if you are not able to get your first choice.
 To help, floor plans will be available for viewing in Balfour-Hood during the days leading up to Selection.